Home » Biography of Rani Lakshmi Bai » Biography of Rani Lakshmi Bai

 Biography of Rani Lakshmi Bai: Birth, Life History, Death and Family

 Rani Lakshmibai, originally named Manikarnika Tambe, was born on 19 November 1828, in Varanasi, India.
-She came from a Marathi Brahmin family, and her parents were Moropant Tambe and Bhagirathi Sapre, also known as Bhagirathi Bai.
-Sadly, her mother passed away when she was just four years old, leaving her father to raise her alone.
+She came from a Marathi Brahmin family.
+Her parents were Moropant Tambe and Bhagirathi Sapre, also known as Bhagirathi Bai.
+Unfortunately, her mother died when she was just four years old, so her father raised her alone.

 • Lakshmibai, also known as Manu in her early years, was affectionately called “Chhabili” by her father, who served as a court Peshwa of Bithoor.
 Her father provided her with love, support, and an unconventional upbringing for girls of that time.